 - Your User can take out money at a cash machine, in some Stores or at the Post Office.
-They will just need their card and PIN.
-If you do it in Store, there's a charge.
-See the Tariff for how much. - Some shops will also let your User withdraw cash at the tills using their card. - Your Tariff explains what your total daily cash withdrawal limit is.
+They will just need their card and PIN. - Some shops will also let your User withdraw cash at the tills using their card. - Your Tariff explains what your total daily cash withdrawal limit is.